 To book Tim Peake CMG please contact your JLA Agent.

 From 400km above the Earth, Britain’s first ESA astronaut became a household name.
-A former military test pilot, Tim shared his experiences and incredible photos on social media, and spoke to over 1.5million schoolchidren across Europe about the power of science.
+A former military test pilot, Tim shared his experiences and incredible photos on social media, and spoke to over 1.5million schoolchildren across Europe about the power of science.

-Travelling to the ISS on board a Soyuz vessel, Tim and two fellow astronauts led the Principia mission, a six-month scientific research mission.
-Tim undertook over 250 experiments, a spacewalk to repair the ISS power supply, helped to dock two spacecraft, and piloted a simulated Mars exploration.
+Following a distinguished military career where he rose to the rank of Major, Tim applied to the ESA’s astronaut programme.
+Beating over nine thousand other applicants, he undertook a gruelling training programme that covered everything from living in Sardinian caves to spending twelve days underwater.
+Tim and two fellow astronauts led the Principia mission, a six-month scientific research mission.
+Tim undertook over two hundred and fifty experiments, a spacewalk to repair the ISS power supply, helped to dock two spacecrafts, and piloted a simulated Mars exploration.
 Much of his mission focused on not just the scientific work of the ISS but in communicating it to the public.
-In regular contact via video and social media with Earth, Tim spoke to over 1.5 million schoolchildren across Europe from 400km above the planet.
+In regular contact via video and social media with Earth, Tim spoke to over a million schoolchildren across Europe from 400km above the planet.

-© Copyright 2019 JLA.
+© Copyright 2024 JLA.
 All rights reserved.